grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 ### Sort by

 Use this transformation to sort each frame by the configured field.
-When `reverse` is checked, the values will return in the opposite order.
+When the **Reverse** switch is on, the values will return in the opposite order.

 ### Limit